 “The mouthfeel has changed.
 The tannins are no longer bitter or green; they always seem ripe.
 The wines seem to have more length now, too.”

-By working in this manner, instead of using the classic ‘direct press’ method for white wines, Markus is able to access a larger class of phenols; compounds that are present in plants and fruit.
+By working in this manner, instead of using the classic ‘direct press’ method for white wines, it helps to ensure a healthier fermentation, meaning he has less issues with 'stuck' ferments.
+In addition, Markus is able to access a larger class of phenols; compounds that are present in plants and fruit.
 This includes pigments (anthocyanins) and tannins (structure, mouthfeel, astringency and bitterness), as well as others important for oxidation reactions found in the pulp as well as the skins.
 He explains,

 “If you introduce skin contact for the white wines, thereby adding some tannin in particular, it gives a certain freshness and crispness to the wine.
 I like to call this phenolic acidity.”